YoyPa/isw/README.md

 - isw started as an equivalent of "control tools by pherein" but under linux.
 - It is meant to alter fan profiles of MSI laptops.
 - Profiles for supported laptops are located in <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>.
-- Check <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>. comments for more details.
+- You can check <a href="https://github.com/YoyPa/isw/blob/master/etc/isw.conf">/etc/isw.conf</a>. comments for more details.

 ## Warning
-- Use it at your own risk !
+- Use it at your own risk!
-- Secure boot can prevent access to the EC
+- Secure boot can prevent access to the EC.
 - isw is made/tested with MSI GS40 6QE under Arch/Manjaro, other laptops depend on user contribution.
-- Check that your EC (Embedded Controler) work the same way, you can find documentation on the <a href="https://github.com/YoyPa/isw/wiki/How-EC-work-(for-GS40-6QE-at-least)">wiki</a>.
+- Check that your EC (Embedded Controler) work the same way, you can find documentation on the <a href="https://github.com/YoyPa/isw/wiki/MSI-G-laptop-EC---Rosetta">wiki</a>.

 ## How to install
 ### Package or not package ?